LYR No. 279 Four compartment First

-Following completion of the Club Carriage in 2012, the restoration of 279 has progressed quicker than expected to an advanced stage.
-Although in generally good condition, the body needed some major work such as reinstatement of removed partitions and the jacking up on the roof to fit them, other work included repair and reconstruction of framing, exterior panels and doors, fitting of interior panels.
+Following completion of the Club Carriage in 2012, the restoration of 279 has progressed quicker than expected.
+Although in generally good condition, the body needed some major work such as reinstatement of removed partitions and the jacking up on the roof to fit them, other work included repair and reconstruction of framing, exterior panels and doors as well as fitting of interior panels.
+Also required complete internal and external painting, french polishing and varnishing together with professional upholstery of the 24 seats - many thanks to all those who sponsored he cost of the upholstery.
 Lessons learned on previous projects has speeded progress, also many of the items required have been acquired, mainly by adding to orders placed for equivalents on 1474, 1507 and 47.

-The Trust has recently received a substantial bequest towards the restoration of 279. if you wish to donate specifically to 279's restoration or its future upkeep click here and state that your donation is for 279.
+The Trust received a substantial bequest towards the restoration of 279. if you wish to donate specifically to 279's future upkeep click here and state that your donation is for 279.